wavefrontHQ/docs/pages/doc/proxies_version_history.md

 - Miscellaneous bug-fixes and improvements

 ## Version 3.14
-- Support routing the traffic through a HTTP proxy
+- Support routing the traffic through an HTTP proxy
 - Number of worker threads per port is now configurable
 - Configurable custom source tags
-- Support for "ephemeral" agents (auto-removed after 24 hours of inactivity)
+- Support for "ephemeral" proxies (auto-removed after 24 hours of inactivity)

 ## Version 3.11
 - The proxy now runs as daemon, so it can auto-restart on unclean exits